Waking Up With Dry Eyes

 Depending on the cause, morning dry eye can be treated with sleeping masks, lubricating eye drops, eyelid weights, and ointment applied right before bed.
 Using a humidifier will ensure that you sleep in a moisture-rich environment that is less likely to dry out your eyes.
 In those with severe cases of nocturnal lagophthalmos, eyelid surgery may be necessary.

 The best way to determine the cause of your morning dry eyes is to visit Dr. Valerie Moates for a comprehensive eye exam.
-Be sure to bring along a list of all medications and nutritional supplements you routinely take, as it will help us determine whether there is any causation, and provide you with a more effective treatment plan.Our practice serves patients from Americus, Leesburg, Montezuma, and Albany, Georgia and surrounding communities.
+Be sure to bring along a list of all medications and nutritional supplements you routinely take, as it will help us determine whether there is any causation, and provide you with a more effective treatment plan.Our practice serves patients from Americus, Leesburg, Albany, and , Georgia and surrounding communities.